 The faculty includes research scholars as well as professional journalists, editors, and media experts.
-In addition to teaching, faculty members are involved in a multitude of individual, interdisciplinary, and inter-university research projects which emphasize solutions to societal challenges.
-We invite students to become involved in this research and join the dialogue by attending events and getting to know our faculty and staff.
-Check out the faculty profiles, specific areas of research focus, and individual faculty projects, as well as the current events and news features listed on our home page.
-Four new faculty teaching in the 2009-2010 year are profiled in our Meet the New Faculty piece.
+In addition to teaching, faculty members are involved in a multitude of individual, interdisciplinary, and inter-university research projects.
+We invite students to become involved in this research and join the dialogue by attending events and getting to know our faculty, staff, alumni and visiting speakers.

-Faculty Directors: Professors Jay Hamilton and Ken Rogerson direct the Center’s undergraduate teaching program.
-Professor Rogerson serves as the faculty advisor to all students enrolled in the Policy Journalism and Media Studies Certificate Program.
+PJMS Faculty Chair: Professor Ken Rogerson directs the Center’s undergraduate teaching program and serves as the faculty advisor to all students enrolled in the Policy Journalism and Media Studies Certificate Program.

 The Policy Journalism and Media Studies Certificate program for undergraduates supplements work in a major area of study and requires 6 courses and an internship in a media-related area.